jesper-olsen/mateus/README.md

+## Bratko-Kopec
-Run CLI app like this to benchmark on Bratko-Kopec positions:
+Run CLI app like this to benchmark on Bratko-Kopec positions [3]:
 ```
 % cargo run --release --bin main -- -k 1 -n 1000000000